-As the name suggests, combo training is a combination of resistance training and aerobic exercise.
-This most likely is the most difficult of all the MRT methods; it’s sure to leave you physically exhausted by the end of your session.
+As the name suggests, combo training combines resistance training and aerobic exercise.
+This is most likely the most difficult of all the MRT methods; it will leave you physically exhausted by the end of your session.
 That said: the benefits are worth it.
-I’ve used this quite a bit with my clients over the years, and I’ve seen the fat melt away.
+I’ve used this quite a bit with my clients over the years and seen the fat melt away.

 FBX Uses Weightlifting